NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 to Googles.
 This also means that the cost of Lustre on Azure is significantly higher than it will be on AWS.

-On GCP and Azure, the usable capacity of the file system will mostly be determined by the number of OSS nodes you use, and the type of instances you select.
+On Azure, the usable capacity of the file system will mostly be determined by the number of OSS nodes you use, and the type of instances you select.
 We default to 'Standard_D64ds_v4' instances for Azure Lustre.
 Regardless of the node size you choose, you will want to